CartoDB/mobile-sdk/doc/geocoding.md

         float meters = 125.0f;
         request.setSearchRadius(meters);

         // Scan the results list.
-If we found relatively close point-based match,
+If relatively close point-based matches are found,
         // use this instead of the first result.
-        // In case of POIs within buildings, this allows us to hightlight POI instead of the building GeocodingResultVector results;
+        // In case of POIs within buildings, this allows us to highlight POI instead of the building GeocodingResultVector results;
         try {
             results = service.calculateAddresses(request);